 |A2218||Head: 1.16 Body: 1.17||Head: .95 Body: .99|

 |A2161, A2219, A2220||Head: 1.16 Body: 1.17||Head: .95 Body: .99|

-- Don’t put the phone next to your head or body.
-This may be easier said than done when you’re trying to make a phone call, but don’t hold your phone next to your head or body.
-The further away you are from a source of radiation, the lower your exposure level.
-A good wired headset can help make this easier, just be sure that it’s compatible with Apple’s lightning port.
-And whatever you do, don’t store your phone in your pocket or next to your bed at night while you sleep.
+- Avoid placing the phone near your head or body.
+While it may be challenging during phone calls, it is advisable not to hold your phone next to your head or body.
+The farther you are from the radiation source, the lower your exposure.
+To make this easier, consider using a wired headset compatible with Apple’s lightning port.
+Additionally, refrain from storing your phone in your pocket or near your bed while sleeping.